KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/sonar-oidc-authentication.md

 - [SonarQube](../code-quality/sonarqube.md) is installed.
 - A forked copy of the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository is created.

-## Configuring Microsoft Entra Application
+## Registering the SonarQube Application in Microsoft Entra

 To configure Microsoft Entra as the Identity Provider for SonarQube, it is necessary to create and configure an Application in the Microsoft Entra Admin Center: